We're here to help

 Tags allow you to tag and categorize your test steps for better maintenance and to provide grouping levels in a report.
 SLAs allow you to measure performance parameters at a specific test step execution, such as time taken to load a page.

 Once these have been created, they can be assigned to Test Cases.
 Refer to Tags and SLAs for more information.

 A Test Cycle is conceptually a collection of Test Case executions that are reported on collectively.
 This feature is extremely helpful in order to get a clean report from a Test suite execution.
-Refer to Test Cycles for more information.

 The Variables view displays information relevant to a specific Test Step of a Test Run.
 It will be populated after you run tests in Debug mode or Test Builder mode.
 It will also display any Environment Variables.

 To see variables for a given Test Step, click on the Test Step in the Test Runner.

 The variables will be split into three groups:

 Parameters: the value of parameters passed into the Test step

 Variables (Before): the state of each Variable prior to executing this Test Step